-ABOUT THE FOUNDER AND CO-DIRECTOR
+ABOUT THE FOUNDER AND DIRECTOR

-As a social activist, Sales has served on many committees to further the work of reconciliation, education, and awareness.
+As a social activist, Sales has served on many committees to further the work of racial, sexual, gender, and class reconciliation, education, and awareness.
 She has served on the Steering Committee for International Women's Day, Washington, D.C.; the James Porter Colloquium Committee, Howard University, Washington, D.C.; the Coordinating Committee, People's Coalition, Washington, D.C.; the President's Committee On Race, University of Maryland; and the Coalition on Violence Against Women, Amnesty International, Washington, D.C.
 She was a founding member of Sage Magazine: A Scholarly Journal on Black Women.
 Sales received a Certificate of Gratitude for her work on Eyes on the Prize.
 Additionally, she was featured in Broken Ground: A Film on Race Relations in the South, by Broken Ground Productions.
 From 1991-1994, Sales founded and directed the national nonprofit organization Women of All Colors, dedicated to improving the overall quality of life for women, their families, and the communities in which they live.
 Women of All Colors organized a week-long SisterSpeak that brought more than 80 Black women together to set a national agenda.

 Sales has preached around the country and spoken at national conferences on race, class, gender, and reconciliation.
-She has done groundbreaking work on community and nonviolence formation and served as a national convener of the Every Church A Peace Church Movement.
+She has done groundbreaking work on community and non-violence formation and served as a national convener of the Every Church A Peace Church Movement.
 Sales has attended and earned degrees from Tuskegee Institute, Manhattanville College, and Princeton University.
 Most recently, in 1998, she received a Masters of Divinity from the Episcopal Divinity School (EDS) in Cambridge, Massachusetts, where she specialized in Feminist, African-American, and Liberation Theologies, with an emphasis on race, class, and gender issues.
-While in Divinity School, she served on a city-wide Ecumenical Task Force on Prison Reform, in Boston; the Steering Committee on Wheelock College's national conference, Race and Racism in the 90's: Teaching and Living Social Justice; the Brookline Race Relations Council and the student representative to the EDS Board of Trustees Committee.
+While in Divinity School, she served on a city-wide Ecumenical Task Force on Prison Reform, in Boston; the Steering Committee on Wheelock College's national conference, Race and Racism in the 90's: Teaching and Living Social Justice; the Brookline Race Relations Council, and the student representative to the EDS Board of Trustees Committee.
 Sales was the Absalom Jones Scholar while at Divinity School and received the Social Justice Award upon graduation.

-Always a sturdy and consistent advocate for racial justice, for people of color, lesbians and gays, women and seniors, Sales has made the struggle for racial justice one of the centerpieces of her work.
-Her recent body of work on racism and racial justice includes encounters with the York County NAACP, Mennonites, Every Church A Peace Church, Servant Leadership School, Washington Cathedral, New Hampshire Supreme Court Association, and Goshen College.
+Always a sturdy and consistent advocate for racial justice, for people of color, lesbians and gays, women, and seniors, Sales has made the struggle for racial justice one of the centerpieces of her work.
+Her recent body of work on racism and racial justice includes encounters with the York County (PA) NAACP, Mennonites, Every Church A Peace Church, Servant Leadership School, Washington Cathedral, New Hampshire Supreme Court Association, and Goshen College.
 Sales organized a press conference with local women in Los Angeles to protest the slander of Black women by Don Imus.

-SpiritHouse Project houses The Jonathan Daniels and Samuel Young Institute for Racial Justice, which (1) supports and prepares a new generation of peace and justice workers who want to discern a call to social justice and nonviolence; (2) strengthens their courage, hope, resolve, and reason to do this work; (3) prepares them to play leading roles in public policy debates about issues such as poverty, prison industrial complex, militarism, the shrinking budget for human needs, voting rights, privacy and judicial issues, and neo-conservatism; and (4) helps grassroots communities meet their urgent need for trained and committed volunteers or staff.
-Throughout her career, Sales has mentored young people and provided support and venues for an intergenerational community of developing and seasoned social justice performing and creative artists.
-Sales has a deep commitment to providing the education, practical experiences, and frame of references to contest racism and add their voices to a public conversation on the many streams of oppression that emerge from it.
+The SpiritHouse Project houses The Jonathan Daniels and Samuel Younge Institute for Racial Justice which (1) supports and prepares a new generation of peace and justice workers who want to discern a call to social justice and non-violence; (2) strengthens their courage, hope, resolve and reason to do this work; (3) prepares them to play leading roles in public policy debates about issues such as poverty, prison industrial complex, the shrinking budget for human needs, voting rights, privacy and judicial issues, and neo-conservatism; and (4) helps grassroots communities meet their urgent need for trained and committed volunteers or staff.
+The 2014 class of Daniels and Younge Fellows included students and alumni from Georgia State and Spelman colleges.

-SpiritHouse also houses SisterAll Programs that bring Black women together in assemblies, classrooms, and performance spaces to renew our historical roles as a community of activists, spiritual guides, and leaders who stand and work on the front lines for racial, economic, and human rights using the tools of nonviolence and participatory democracy.
-SisterAll One was a community-building project that called together black female scholars, activists, artists, students, workers, practitioners, and lay and ordained spiritual leaders between the ages of 18 and 35, alongside older Black women who have been long distance runners for justice.
+SpiritHouse also houses SisterAll Programs that bring Black women together in assemblies, classrooms, and performance spaces to renew our historical roles as a community of activists, spiritual guides, and leaders who stand and work on the front lines for racial, economic, and human rights, using the tools of non-violence and participatory democracy.
+SisterAlls are community-building projects that call together black female scholars, activists, artists, students, workers, practitioners, lay and ordained spiritual leaders, and Black women from all walks of life to develop the language, knowledge, connections, analysis, community spirit, and tools of participatory democracy that they will use as front-line activists to build up a 21st-century crusade for racial justice.